stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 <div style="background-color:#f8f9fa;border:2px solid #e1e4e8;
 padding:8px 12px;margin:10px 0;font-size:85%;border-radius:6px;">
 <strong>Note:</strong> After each run, check <code>job.out</code> and <code>job.err</code>
-to confirm the module ran successfully and contact the <strong>DNB Single Cell Bioinformatics Core</strong> if issues occur.
+to confirm the module ran successfully and contact the <strong>DNB Single Cell Bioinformatics Core,</strong> if issues occur.
 </div>

 ### 1. Navigate to the `analyses/` folder

 Before running any module, make sure you are inside your working directory.
-In this case, it is `/home/username/sc-rna-seq-snap-dnb-training`.
+In this case, it is `/home/username/sc-rna-seq-snap-dnb-training**YOUR-FIRST-NAME**/`.
 Run the following commands to do this:

 ```
-cd /home/username/sc-rna-seq-snap-dnb-training
+cd /home/username/sc-rna-seq-snap-dnb-training**YOUR-FIRST-NAME**/
-pwd           # shows your current path
-ls            # lists files and folders in the directory

-cd analyses/  # takes you to analyses/ folder
 pwd

+cd analyses/
+ls
 ```

 You should see subfolders like `fastqc-analysis`, `cellranger-analysis` and so on.